Zidane07092000/Zidane07092000/README.md

 <h1 align="center">Hello 👋</h1>

-My name is Shirsha Chowdhury.
-I am a fourth year Undergraduate student at IIT KHARAGPUR, currently enrolled in the course of Electrical Engineering as my major.
+<h3>My name is Shirsha Chowdhury.</h3>
+<p>I am a fourth year Undergraduate student at IIT KHARAGPUR, currently enrolled in the course of Electrical Engineering as my major.
 I have also completed my minor in Computer Science.
-I am expected to gradute in the year of 2022.
+I am expected to gradute in the year of 2022.</p>

- Link to Personal Website: https://zidane07092000.github.io/Personal-Website
+<p>Link to Personal Website:<span> https://zidane07092000.github.io/Personal-Website </span> </p>
 <br></br>
 <br></br>